-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Dollars in Thousands, Except Share Amounts)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Dollars in Thousands, Except Share Amounts) December 31, 2013, 2012, and 2011

-[5] Trade Accounts Receivable:
+[5] Trade accounts receivable:

 Trade accounts receivable are recorded at the invoiced amount and do not bear interest.
 The allowance for doubtful accounts is the Company's best estimate of the amount of probable credit losses in the Company's existing accounts receivable.
 The Company determines the allowance based on historical write-off experience by business channel and takes into account national economic data.
-The Company reviews its allowance for doubtful accounts quarterly.
-Past due balances over ninety days and above a specified amount are reviewed individually for collectability.
-All other balances are reviewed on a pooled basis by distribution channel.
-Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-The Company does not have any off-balance sheet credit exposure related to its customers
+Speech Design reviews its allowance for doubtful accounts quarterly.
+Past-due balances over a certain amount are reviewed individually for collectability.
+The Company does not have any off-balance sheet credit exposure related to its customers.